Didier Drogba: Style of play

-Drogba was also known for his free kick ability where he would strike the ball with power and pace.
-Dr. Ken Bray of the University of Bath has described him as a specialist especially from central positions, and says that he "really just passes the ball very hard".
+Drogba was known for taking free kicks.
+Dr. Ken Bray of the University of Bath has referred to him as a free kick specialist and said that, "he really just passes the ball very hard".
 He adds, "He hits it [the ball] very straight and appears to hit the ball with a very powerful side-foot action, almost like the technique used in a side-foot pass.
 Drogba's style is about beating the goalkeeper with speed and depth."
-Bleacher Report states he adopted the "knuckle ball" technique developed by Juninho Pernambucano where the ball has almost no spinning motion during flight.
+Bleacher Report states that he used the "knuckleball" technique developed by Juninho Pernambucano.
 Drogba's trademark goal celebration saw him slide on his knees accompanied with an arm pump and a salute to fans – his celebration appears in EA Sports' FIFA video game.

-One of the greatest African players ever, Drogba is usually ranked among the three greatest African strikers, alongside George Weah and Samuel Eto'o.
-Drogba's diverse and robust playing style has seen him frequently cited as the toughest striker numerous defenders have had to face, these include Gerard Piqué, Carles Puyol, Chris Smalling, Nemanja Vidić, and Laurent Koscielny.
+Drogba is widely regarded as one of the three greatest African strikers alongside George Weah and Samuel Eto'o.
+Drogba's robust playing style has made him the toughest striker to face for many defenders, including Gerard Piqué, Carles Puyol, Chris Smalling, Nemanja Vidić, and Laurent Koscielny.

 Outside football

 Personal and family life

-Drogba was married to Lalla Diakité, a Malian woman whom he met in Paris, and the couple have three children together.
-His eldest son, Isaac, was born in France in 1999, grew up in England and has played in the Chelsea academy system.
+Drogba was married to Lalla Diakité, a Malian woman whom he met in Paris, and the couple had three children together.
+His eldest son, Isaac, was born in France in 1999, grew up in England, and played in the Chelsea academy system.
 He signed for French club Guingamp in February 2018.
 Drogba has two younger brothers who are also footballers: Joël and Freddy Drogba.
-Freddy, born in 1992, joined French Ligue 1 side Dijon FCO, and played for the youth team.
+Freddy, born in 1992, played in French Ligue 1 side Dijon FCO.
 He is a devout Roman Catholic.
-His uncle, Michel Goba, is also a professional footballer and Ivorian international, and his cousin Kévin Goba (Michel's son) is a professional footballer who played in the lower leagues of France.

-In a statement post on Instagram, Drogba confirmed their divorce with wife of almost two decades Lala, adding that it was a mutual agreement between himself and his Lalla.

-“I'm not in the habit of discussing my private life,” the 2012 UEFA Champions League winner wrote.

-“But because of speculation in the media today, I can confirm that sadly, after 20 years together, Lalla and I took the difficult decision to separate last year.

-“We remain very close and our main priorities have been to protect our children and our family's private life.
+His uncle Michel Goba was a professional footballer and Ivorian international.
+His cousin Kévin Goba (Michel's son) was also a professional footballer who played in the lower leagues of France.
+In a statement posted on Instagram in January 2021, Drogba confirmed his divorce with his wife Lalla, stating that they had a mutual agreement.
+“I'm not in the habit of discussing my private life.
+But because of speculation in the media today, I can confirm that sadly, after 20 years together, Lalla and I took the difficult decision to separate last year...
+We remain very close and our main priorities have been to protect our children and our family's private life.
 May God bless you.”